anishh182/Ontum-Education/AnishH_CoverLetter.md

 to build a model that produces its own classical music, though it is still a work in progress the

 outputs are quite promising.
+I have extensively worked with ReactJS during my internship in AlgoDrive Solutions where i created 5 screens which included the login and sign up pages with all the necessary functions.
+I am currently moving towards Django to help imporve my skill and move into Full Stack Development.

 When it comes to my work experience, I interned at FRNT labs for a short period where we